 But first things first:

-- creatinine (written creatinine in English) is the breakdown product of creatine.It is excreted via the kidneys
+- Creatinine (written creatinine in English) is the breakdown product of creatine.It is excreted via the kidneys

-- creatine monohydrate: There are various options for supplementation.
+- Creatine monohydrate: There are various options for supplementation.
 The best researched and most effective is creatine monohydrateHere the creatine molecules are connected to a water molecule.
 This combination is particularly suitable as a dietary supplement because the bioavailability is over 99%.

 Even long-term use of creatine could not be linked to kidney damage in the studiesBut why does this question come up so often?